First-Party Bad Faith

-Sadly, people injured in accidents are often vulnerable to an insurance company’s’ expertise and power.
+Sadly, people injured in accidents are often vulnerable to an insurance company’s expertise and power.
 Insurance companies make money by taking in premium payments and by not paying claims.
 The formula is pretty simple.
 The result is that injured people and families suffer.

 Types of Bad Faith Insurance in Orlando

 Bad Faith can be complicated in that there are two types of bad faith.
-The first is called third-party bad faith.
+Firstly, there is third-party bad faith.
 These types of claims can be based on statutory or on common law.
 This type of claim is simply when the insurance company for the person that hit you fails to timely settle your claim when they had a chance to.
 For example, John was riding his motorcycle when a car pulled out in front of him.
 The person that pulled out in front of him only has $10,000.00 in insurance to pay for John’s injuries, which include a broken hip and a right leg amputation below the knee.